ThanhBinhTran/autonomousRobot/README.md

 # autonomousRobot
-This project is to simulate an autonomousRobot :car: that try to find a way to reach a goal (target)
+This project is to simulate an autonomousRobot :car: that try to find a way to reach a goal

 ##### To run demo:
 ```